 Berlin requires two separate apps.
 The main BVG Fahrinfo app doesn't support Wallet export.
 You need to download the separate BVG Tickets app, log in with your account, then find your Deutschlandticket under "Ticketspeicher."

 From there, tap the three-dot menu and select "Add to Apple Wallet."
-The catch: you must repeat this process every month.
-There's no automatic update.
+The catch: the export step has to be repeated every month.
+There is no automatic update.
+Step-by-step screenshots live in the Berlin BVG guide.

 Munich (MVG)